 So I thought it would be a good idea to make a post about it.
 So in this post, we are going to talk about PCIe risers.
 And I am also going to suggest some for your next rig.

-First of all, let’s answer why do we really need the PCIe risers.
-If you have seen motherboards you most probably have noticed the PCIe slots.
-If the motherboard is not specifically made for multi-graphics card operation then chances are the PCIe slots are extremely close to each other.
+First of all, let’s answer why do we need the PCIe risers.
+If you have seen motherboards, you most probably have noticed the PCIe slots.
+If the motherboard is not explicitly made for multi-graphics card operation, then chances are the PCIe slots are incredibly close to each other.

-This a big issue since you will not be able to place multiple graphics cards on the motherboard.
+This a big issue since you will not be able to insert multiple graphics cards on the motherboard.
 But let’s suppose the motherboard is multiple graphics cards friendly.

 It has a small PCIe x1 card that attaches to the actual PCIe slot on the motherboard.
 There is also a full-size PCIe slot just like the one on the motherboard.
 And the graphics card connects to this slot instead.
 Both of these cards are connected by a USB cable.

-By raising the graphics cards away from the motherboard PCIe risers allow us to connect multiple cards without any hassle.
-Not only this, it also allows us to place the graphics cards conveniently.
+By raising the graphics cards away from the motherboard, PCIe risers allow us to connect multiple cards without any hassle.
+Not only this, but it also allows us to place the graphics cards conveniently.

-So we can cool the cards better.
-And makes it easier to maintain the graphics cards in the long run as well.
+So we can cool the cards better & also more comfortable to maintain the graphics cards.
 So I would say a PCIe riser also increases the lifespan of your graphics card indirectly.

 There are mainly two types of PCIe risers.
 Let’s discuss them below.